Back to top

 Opportunity for exploration #2

-How might we increase confidence in the user's choice of podcasts, so interaction can be minimized between multitasking users and the app?
+How Might We increase confidence in the user's choice of podcasts, so interaction can be minimised between multitasking users and the app?

 Not only should we enhance interaction for multitasking users, but we should make users feel more confident in their choice of the podcast, so interactions would be minimised.